Skip to main content

 Professionally updated: April 8, 2025

 C-reactive protein (CRP) is a protein produced in the liver.
 The level of CRP in the blood rises when there is inflammation in the body.
-A CRP blood test is therefore often used by doctors to check for signs of inflammation, which can be caused by a variety of conditions, from infections to chronic diseases.
+Therefore, a CRP blood test is often used by doctors to check for signs of inflammation, which can be caused by a number of different conditions, from infections to chronic diseases.

 Jakob Fraes

-Read more about CRP blood test (finger prick - answer in 2 min.).
-Everything you need to know.
+Read more about CRP blood test (finger prick – answer in 2 min.).
+Everything you should know.

-When the body experiences inflammation, it responds by producing several proteins, including CRP.
+When the body experiences inflammation, it reacts by producing more proteins, including CRP.
 By measuring the amount of CRP in the blood, doctors can get an indication of how severe an inflammation is and how it develops over time.

-While an increase in CRP levels can indicate inflammation, it is not specific to a particular disease or condition.
+Although an increase in CRP levels may indicate inflammation, it is not specific to a particular disease or condition.
 Doctors often use this test in combination with other tests and examinations to diagnose a specific condition or disease.

 Preparation and procedure

 The results of a CRP test are reported as milligrams of CRP per liter of blood (mg/L).
-High levels can indicate inflammation, but it's important to remember that many things can cause elevated CRP levels.
+High levels may indicate inflammation, but it is important to remember that many things can cause elevated CRP levels.
 Your doctor will assess your results in the context of other tests and your health history.

 Potential limitations

-While the CRP test is a useful indicator of inflammation, it is not without limitations.
-Elevated levels can also be seen with certain medical treatments or from other conditions unrelated to inflammation.
-Therefore, it's important to discuss the results with your doctor.
+Although the CRP test is a useful indicator of inflammation, it is not without limitations.
+Elevated levels can also be seen with certain medical treatments or from other conditions not related to inflammation.
+Therefore, it is important to discuss the results with your doctor.

 Safety and side effects

-As with any blood test, there is a small risk of bleeding, bruising or infection at the site where the needle was inserted.
-However, CRP blood testing is generally considered a safe procedure with minimal side effects.
+As with any blood test, there is a slight risk of bleeding, bruising, or infection at the site where the needle was inserted.
+However, a CRP blood test is generally considered a safe procedure with minimal side effects.

 Book now

-After reading the above information, we hope you feel more informed about CRP blood testing.
+After reading the above information, we hope you feel more informed about the CRP blood test.
 If you would like to book an appointment for a CRP test or discuss your results, you can easily do so via our online booking system here:

 What is the CRP blood test primarily used for?